 Mediators assist with simple neighbor-to-neighbor issues by allowing two parties to come together in a safe environment and helping them to come to an agreed-upon resolution.
 The mediators do not make any decisions but are a facilitator of dialogue.

-The City of Scottsdale partners with a private, non-profit organization "MSPC" that provides stewards for the preserve, educational programs & hikes.
-For more information on the McDowell Sonoran Consevancy visit: www.mcdowellsonoran.org
+The City of Scottsdale partners with the private, non-profit organization McDowell Sonoran Conservancy that provides stewards for the preserve, educational programs & hikes.
+For more information on the McDowell Sonoran Conservancy visit: www.mcdowellsonoran.org.

 Volunteer opportunities in the McDowell Sonoran Preserve cover a wide of activities – almost all of which are outdoors in the Preserve itself.
 Projects such as cactus salvage and revegetation, mitigation of damaged or scarred areas within the Preserve, trail maintenance and sometimes minor trail construction, trash and litter pick-up and removal, invasive weed removal, natural habitat improvement, sign and fence installation, to name a few of the categories.
 Projects are completed in groups, most of which are trained, experienced Preserve volunteers.